 The county government ordered police to protect the strikebreakers and sent several officers to the meeting.
 At the meeting Axel Nordström called for demonstrations, but did not condone violence against the strikebreakers.
 The strikers decided to march and demonstrate at one of the mills where workers were holding a sympathy strike.
 Once at the mill another leader spoke and a band played the workers’ theme song.
 The demonstrators there decided to get rid of the strikebreakers.

-Police asked Nordström to prevent the protestors from hurting the strikebreakers, but he was no longer in control of the situation.
+Police asked Nordström to prevent the protesters from hurting the strikebreakers, but he was no longer in control of the situation.
 Demonstrators pulled strikebreakers from the mill, and inflicted some minor injuries.
 The strikers then chose to hold another meeting the next day and follow it with a march to the mill in Lunde where the strike had begun.
 They continued protests that day, throwing stones at the strikebreakers’ barracks and knocking out electricity for the city of Lunde

 The county government needed help dealing with the strikers.
 Sixty national soldiers came to Ådalen that night.
 Demonstrators threw stones at the soldiers as they arrived.
-In Lunde the soldiers used smoke grenades and fired warning shots to disperse protestors.
+In Lunde the soldiers used smoke grenades and fired warning shots to disperse protesters.

 May 14 was a public holiday as 4000 strikers met in a public park.
 Strike leaders met alone, prior to the mass meeting, to discuss strikebreakers and the military presence.
-They decide to call for a general strike throughout the region.
+They decided to call for a general strike throughout the region.
 During the leaders’ meeting, workers in the park grew agitated and began the march before the leaders had even arrived.
 The march was orderly and workers walked in four columns, forming a line a kilometer long.
 At the forefront they held banners and flags and a band played.
 This march was determinedly peaceful.

 That same day, the provincial government had agreed to place a ban on the strikebreakers, preventing their further work in the mills.
 However, the government officials failed to deliver this news to the demonstrators who continued their march in protest of the strikebreakers.